-Baccalaureate Field No restrictions.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three required preferably from former professors.

-Personal Statement Required.
-700-1000 word statement of academic and professional intent.

-Deadlines The application deadline is January 1.
+- Baccalaureate Field No restrictions. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE General. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three required preferably from former professors. - Personal Statement Required.
+700-1000 word statement of academic and professional intent. - Deadlines The application deadline is January 1.

+Master of Arts/Master of Public Health

+To be admitted to the joint degree program, applicants must meet the admissions criteria of both programs and be admitted to each through separate applications.
+Consult the School of Public Health Catalog for information on the admission requirements of the MPH program.
+Joint degree students must take their MPH training in either Community Health Sciences (CHS) or Epidemiology.
-Prior Degrees Students may enter either with an Anthropology MA or equivalent, from an accredited college or university, in the U.S. or abroad.

-Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study.

-Tests Required GRE scores are required.

-Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL).

-Letters of Recommendation Three letters of recommendation addressing the applicant's academic accomplishments and potential.

-Personal Statement Required; 700-1000 word statement of academic and professional intent.

-Deadlines The application deadline is January 1.
+- Prior Degrees Students may enter either with an Anthropology MA or equivalent, from an accredited college or university, in the U.S. or abroad. - Grade Point Average At least 3.00/4.00 for the final 60 semester hours (90 quarter hours) of undergraduate study. - Tests Required GRE scores are required. - Minimum TOEFL Score 550 (paper-based); 213 (computer-based); 80, with subscores of Reading 19, Listening 17, Speaking 20, and Writing 21 (new Internet-based TOEFL). - Letters of Recommendation Three letters of recommendation addressing the applicant's academic accomplishments and potential. - Personal Statement Required; 700-1000 word statement of academic and professional intent. - Deadlines The application deadline is January 1.